Baiterek (monument)

 Baiterek (Бәйтерек; "tall poplar tree") is a monument and observation tower in Astana, the capital city of Kazakhstan.
 A tourist attraction popular with foreign visitors and Kazakhs, it is emblematic of the city, which became capital of the country in 1997.
 The tower is located on Nurjol Boulevard, and is considered a symbol of post-independence Kazakhstan.

+History

+The project was launched on the initiative of the first President of the Republic of Kazakhstan, Nursultan Nazarbayev, as part of the wider plan to create a new national capital in the steppe region.
+The project was commissioned in 1996 and realised by the Kazakh architect Akmurza Rustembekov.

 Design

-The project was launched on the initiative of the first President of the Republic of Kazakhstan Nursultan Nazarbayev; the architect of the project is Akmurza Rustembekov.